SCIENCE

 -

-Give children verbal and written feedback designed to assess and progress their knowledge.
+Give children verbal feedback designed to assess and progress their knowledge.

 Impact

-Finally, these end of topic and WS assessments will be used to inform an end of year final assessment again recorded on the whole school assessment system ‘Class Track,’ this follows a four-tier assessment rating:
+Formal assessments are then recorded on the whole school assessment system ‘FFT’, this follows a four-tier assessment rating:

 All this data can then be used and analysed to inform the science team and the teachers of how to progress children’s learning and to identify any gaps in knowledge.